cloudogu/ces-build-lib/README.md

            sh "echo something"
         }
       ```
+     The image returned by the `Docker` class has additional features see bellow.
  * `build(image, args)`: Runs docker build to create and tag the specified image from a Dockerfile in the current directory.
     Additional args may be added, such as `'-f Dockerfile.other --pull --build-arg http_proxy=http://192.168.1.1:3128 .'`.
     Like docker build, args must end with the build context.